-Hale was the representative for Pennsylvania’s 18th congressional district and was an Ind.
+Hale was the representative for Pennsylvania’s 18th congressional district as an Ind.
 Republican.
 He served from 1863 to 1865.

 He was previously the representative for Pennsylvania’s 15th congressional district as a Republican from 1861 to 1863; and the representative for Pennsylvania’s 15th congressional district as a Republican from 1859 to 1861.